ZER-0-NE/Ng_ML/README.md

 # Machine learning

-I'm taking Andrew Ng's/Stanford University's machine learning [course](https://www.coursera.org/learn/machine-learning) on Coursera, but instead of using the Matlab templates provided by the course, I'm implementing everything from scratch in Python.
+I completed Andrew Ng's/Stanford University's machine learning [course](https://www.coursera.org/learn/machine-learning) on Coursera, but instead of using the Matlab templates provided by the course, I implemented everything from scratch in Python.

 Contents: